Mano people: Mano people in Liberia

-This is so because the Mano used to worship their god up what is today known as Mt.
+This is so because the Mano used to worship Wala/Ya'ala/Nyamba (the Creator God) up what is today known as Mt.
 Nimba in Liberia.
 They occupied major cities and towns in Niemba such as Ganta, Yekepa, Sanniquellie, and Scalepea amongst others.

 According to Stanley Delano Quaye (1985-), a Liberian Historical Economist and Banker and grandson of John Gbatu, the Mano belongs to the Mande speaking group and has had a long history.
 He narrated that the tribe migrated from Sudan and settled in the Mali empire and subsequently to the republic of Guinea where they formed a Kingdom in the Youmou area.
 They later migrated to what is Liberia during the term of the thirteenth and fourteenth centuries, a larger portion arrived during the turn of the sixteenth and seventeen centuries.

 Stanley Delano Quaye has done research in anthropology and the political structure of the Mano and Gio tribes.
 His noted paper discusses the political and economic governance of the tribes.
-The Manos are also warriors and excellent in the arts and crafts.
+The Manos are also skilled musicians, warriors and excellent in the arts and crafts.
 In modern day Liberia, they occupy positions in national government, banking and engineering.
 They are among Liberia's best doctors and engineers.